 Around the year 2000, I started drinking tea on a daily basis.
 I didn’t get a single pound leaner until 2008.
 That was when I started cutting out the wheat.
-By the end 2009, I was 99% gluten free.
-Now I’m closing in on 2 full years where I’ve been 100% gluten free.
+By the end of 2009, I was 99% gluten-free.
+Now I’m closing in on 2 full years where I’ve been 100% gluten-free.
 I dropped 25 pounds of fat.
 The tea didn’t lean me out.
 Cutting out the breaded crap they sell at tea shops is what made me lean.
 If I stopped drinking tea tomorrow, I’d still be lean.

 One of the strategies I used to control my hunger back in those days was I’d keep a container of almonds or cashews in my car at all times.
 No matter where I went I could easily excuse myself to my car for a fistful of sugar-free, gluten-free calories.